cy2amina/Simple-calculator-/README.md

-# Simple-calculator-
+# Simple Calculator

-A simple python calculator for basic operations
+This is a simple Python calculator project created as part of my self-learning journey in programming.